Copyright (c) 2024 Microsoft Corporation.

 similarities.append((doc_id, similarity))

-# Sort by similarity (descending) and take top k
+# Sort by similarity (highest first) and take top k

 similarities.sort(key=lambda x: x[1], reverse=True)